 Based entirely on accurate physical evaluation of the condition, the success of myotherapy lies in a holistic, therapeutic approach and does not rely solely on one form of treatment.
 Since the lower back is such a large weight bearer for the body, and it affects and is affected by most physical impacts on the body, myotherapy stands out as one of the preferred ways to relieve chronic back pain, thanks to its integrated yet focused approach.

-How does myotherapy work for chronic back pain?
+How does myotherapy help my chronic back pain?

 A key component of myotherapy, known as Neuromuscular Therapy is the trigger of the approach.
 Myotherapists apply alternating levels of concentrated pressure at various spasm points across the back, with fingers/knuckles, and/or elbows, in 10 to 30-second intervals with the aim to effectively alleviate spasms.
 With this, the focus is to release stored lactic acid and enhance blood circulation through the muscles to avoid more storage of lactic acid.

 Myotherapists possess in-depth knowledge of the human muscles and skeletal system, helping them trace the cause of your chronic back pain in most cases.
 Hence a patient needs to be completely upfront and transparent in terms of any discomfort and possible causes of the pain or injury, no matter how improbable.
 It is important to share all medical reports for them to be able to trace the issue as far back as possible, if possible, to the root cause of the condition.

 Myotherapy for back pain session – Your first session